 Gay Cologne Travel Guide

 Located relatively close to the Belgium and Dutch border, the next city in our Gay Travel Guide for Germany is Cologne.
-Located on both sides of the huge River Rhine, the city of the famous Kölsch beer is part of Europe’s major metropolitan area Rhine-Ruhr.
-The fourth-biggest city of Germany is a well-known gay hotspot for the entire LGBT community and a very attractive destination for lesbian, gay, and queer travelers.
-The gay life covers an area of two districts with the main gay area around Rudolfplatz, also named as Cologne’s ‘Bermuda Triangle’ and in the Old Town of Cologne.
-The Gay Pride in Cologne is considered to be the largest annual pride event in Europe.
+Located on both sides of the massive River Rhine, the city, famous for its Kölsch beer, is part of Europe’s central metropolitan area, the Rhine-Ruhr.
+The fourth-biggest city of Germany is a well-known gay hotspot for the entire LGBT community and a beautiful destination for lesbian, gay, and queer travelers.

 Gay Frankfurt Travel Guide

-Frankfurt (on the River Main) is Germany’s business and financial capital located in the center of the country with an impressive skyline that stands in contrast with the historic buildings of the city center.
-It also has the largest airport in Germany, Frankfurt International, operating flights from all around the world connecting to nearly all national airports.
-Therefore, the city is an international hub for the LGBTQ+ community with a lively diverse gay scene, attracting a very international crowd.
-One of the biggest gay events in Frankfurt is the annual CSD, Gay Pride Frankfurt.
+Frankfurt (on the River Main) is Germany’s business and financial capital, located in the center of the country, with an impressive skyline that stands in contrast with the historic buildings of the city center.
+It also has the largest airport in Germany, Frankfurt International, operating flights from all around the world, connecting to nearly all national airports.
+Therefore, the city is an international hub for the LGBTQ+ community, boasting a lively and diverse gay scene that attracts a highly international crowd.
+One of the most significant gay events in Frankfurt is the annual CSD, also known as Pride Frankfurt.

 Best Reasons to visit Germany

-If you wonder about the best time to visit Germany, there isn’t any.
-Although, clearly, the spring, summer, and autumn months are, in our opinion, the best time to explore the diverse nature and landscapes of Germany.
-From May to September, travelers have the best chances to catch longer dry, warm and sunny episodes to go hiking in the Central German Uplands, to go camping and swimming in the North Sea or Baltic Sea, or plan a city trip to the German cities with their rich cultural heritage and Gay Pride Festivals.
-Many German cities are offering a variety of LGBTQ+ events around the year, like the Queer Festival in Heidelberg.
+If you wonder about the best time to visit Germany, there isn’t a single best time.
+Although clearly, the spring, summer, and autumn months are, in our opinion, the best time to explore the diverse nature and landscapes of Germany.
+From May to September, travelers have the best chances to catch longer dry, warm, and sunny episodes to go hiking in the Central German Uplands, to go camping and swimming in the North Sea or Baltic Sea, or plan a city trip to the German cities with their rich cultural heritage and Pride Festivals.
+Many German cities and towns host various LGBTQ+ events throughout the year, like the Queer Festival in Heidelberg.

 In wintertime, when most parts of the country are regularly covered in snow, several central German Ski Resorts and the Winter sports areas of the German Alps are open to enjoy skiing, snowboarding, and any other winter-related activities.
 Additionally, the German cities and states know how to brighten up the dark times of the year with their world-famous Christmas markets, and, yes, there are even Gay Christmas Markets to put on your Gay Germany Travel bucket list!